learex-zz/macOS-eGPU/README.md

 `--cudaDriver | -c`

 Specify that CUDA drivers shall be touched.
 The CUDA driver parameter tells the script to perform either an install or uninstall of the CUDA drivers.
-Note that the toolkit and samples are depended on the drivers.
+Note that the CUDA driver is dependent on the NVIDIA drivers and cannot be installed without latter.
+Note that the toolkit and samples are dependent on the drivers.
 Uninstalling them will cause the script to uninstall the toolkit and samples as well.

 `--cudaDeveloperDriver | -D`

 Specify that CUDA developer drivers shall be touched.
 The CUDA developer drivers parameter tells the script to perform either an install or uninstall of the CUDA developer drivers.
-Note that the toolkit and samples are depended on the developer/drivers.
+Note that the CUDA driver is dependent on the NVIDIA drivers and cannot be installed without latter.
+Note that the toolkit and samples are dependent on the developer/drivers.
 Uninstalling them will cause the script to uninstall the toolkit and samples as well.
 This should theoretically be identical to `--cudaDriver`

 `--cudaToolkit | -t`

 Specify that CUDA toolkit shall be touched.
 The CUDA toolkit parameter tells the script to perform either an install or uninstall of the CUDA toolkit.
-Note that the samples are depended on the toolkit and the toolkit itself depends on the drivers.
+Note that the samples are dependent on the toolkit and the toolkit itself depends on the drivers.
 Uninstalling the toolkit will cause the script to uninstall the samples as well.
 Installing the toolkit will cause the script to install the drivers as well.

 `--cudaSamples | -s`

 Specify that CUDA samples shall be touched.
 The CUDA samples parameter tells the script to perform either an install or uninstall of the CUDA samples.
-Note that the samples are depended on the toolkit and drivers.
+Note that the samples are dependent on the toolkit and drivers.
 Installing the samples will cause the script to install the drivers and toolkit as well.

 ### Advanced
 `--full | -F`